George Rogers Clark: Final years of the war

 The importance of Clark's activities during the Revolutionary War has been the subject of much debate among historians.
 As early as 1779, George Mason called Clark the "Conqueror of the Northwest".
-Because the British ceded the entire Old Northwest Territory to the United States in the Treaty of Paris, some historians, including William Hayden English, credit Clark with nearly doubling the size of the original Thirteen Colonies when he seized control of the Illinois country during the war.
+Because the British ceded the entire Old Northwest Territory to the United States in the Treaty of Paris, some historians, including William Hayden English, credit Clark with nearly doubling the size of the original Thirteen Colonies when he seized control of the Illinois Country during the war.
 Clark's Illinois campaign—particularly the surprise march to Vincennes—was greatly celebrated and romanticized.

 More recent scholarship from historians such as Lowell Harrison has downplayed the importance of the campaign in the peace negotiations and the outcome of the war, arguing that Clark's "conquest" was little more than a temporary occupation of territory.
 Although the Illinois campaign is frequently described in terms of a harsh, winter ordeal for the Americans, James Fischer points out that the capture of Kaskaskia and Vincennes may not have been as difficult as previously suggested.
 Kaskaskia proved to be an easy target; Clark had sent two spies there in June 1777, who reported "an absence of soldiers in the town."

 Clark's men also easily captured Vincennes and Fort Sackville.
 Prior to their arrival in 1778, Clark had sent Captain Leonard Helm to Vincennes to gather intelligence.
 In addition, Father Pierre Gibault, a local priest, helped persuade the town's inhabitants to side with the Americans.
 Before Clark and his men set out to recapture Vincennes in 1779, Francis Vigo provided Clark with additional information on the town, its surrounding area, and the fort.
 Clark was already aware of the fort's military strength, poor location (surrounded by houses that could provide cover to attackers), and dilapidated condition.
 Clark's strategy of a surprise attack and strong intelligence were critical in catching Hamilton and his men unaware and vulnerable.
-After killing five captive Indians by hatchet within view of the fort, Clark forced its surrender.
+After killing several captive Indians by hatchet within view of the fort, Clark forced its surrender.